An Open House Presentation was held Friday, Oct. 30, 2017 - Watch the presentation

-Thank you for your interest in the UW Hospitals and Clinics Dietetic Internship Program.
-The UW Hospitals and Clinics Dietetic Internship is established within the academic health care entities of the University of Wisconsin-Madison including the UW Medical Foundation, UW Hospitals and Clinics and UW School of Medicine and Public Health.
+Thank you for your interest in the UW Health Dietetic Internship Program.
+The UW Health Dietetic Internship is established within the academic health care entities of the University of Wisconsin-Madison including the UW Medical Foundation, UW Hospitals and Clinics and UW School of Medicine and Public Health.
 UW Health is also home to American Family Children's Hospital and the UW Carbone Cancer Center.
 UW Hospitals and Clinics is an acute care teaching institution, nationally recognized in many areas of medical care.

-The UW Hospitals and Clinics Dietetic Internship Program is a 39-week supervised practice experience consisting of clinical supervised practice and advanced nutrition learning.
+The UW Health Dietetic Internship Program is a 39-week supervised practice experience consisting of clinical supervised practice and advanced nutrition learning.
 The Dietetic Internship program has a medical nutrition therapy concentration.
-The program accepts 12 interns.
+The program accepts 15 interns.

-The internship includes one week of orientation with emphasis on health system informatics, 18 weeks of Clinical Nutrition-Medical Nutrition Therapy, three weeks of Clinical Nutrition-Pediatrics, four weeks of Clinical Nutrition-Ambulatory Medical Nutrition Therapy, one week of Clinical Nutrition-Research Theory, six weeks of Community Nutrition: Public Health and School Nutrition and six weeks of Food Systems Administration.
+The internship includes one week of orientation, 18 weeks of Clinical Nutrition-Medical Nutrition Therapy, three weeks of Clinical Nutrition-Pediatrics, five weeks of Clinical Nutrition-Ambulatory Medical Nutrition Therapy, one week of Clinical Nutrition-Research Theory, five weeks of Community Nutrition: Public Health and School Nutrition and six weeks of Food Systems Administration.
 A minimum of 32 hours per week are spent in supervised practice during the Fall and Spring semesters.
 Extra time may be required to complete curriculum projects.

 As a dietetic intern, you will acquire the skills necessary to pursue a variety of career opportunities in the nutrition profession.
 This is a comprehensive program in which dietetic interns actively learn and become competent in best-practice, patient- and family-focused nutrition care at a tertiary hospital providing all levels of medical care.
 The strength of this program lies in the high quality of knowledgeable preceptors providing supervised practice, usually within a one on one rotation experience.
 The overall learning experience is enhanced with graduate learning at the University of Wisconsin-Madison Nutritional Sciences Department.
 Credits are transferable to degree earning programs.